capy-company/capybot/README.md

    - Tap "Link a Device"
    - Scan the QR code displayed in your terminal
 3. **Wait for connection** - you should see "✅ CapyBot connected successfully!" in your terminal
+4. Send a message to your own number (if you're using your own WhatsApp account) or to the number to which you've linked the bot.

 ## Project Structure